open-oni/plugin_featured_content/README.md

 # Set to True to use random pages instead of curated selections in PAGES
 RANDOM = True

+# Set to True to enable the 'This day in history' function, given that RANDOM is False
+THISDAY = True

+# Set to earliest year to search with THISDAY
+MINYEAR = 1900

+# Set to latest year to search  with THISDAY
+MAXYEAR = 1922

 # The number of results that will be displayed
 NUMBER = 4
 ```

-Setting RANDOM to False will mean that you can use the following setting in the config file:
+Setting RANDOM and THISDAY both to False will mean that you can use the following setting in the config file:

 ```
 PAGES = (